SungYong Hong. From Here to Eternity

 Erarta Museum presents three-dimensional artworks by the Korean artist SungYong Hong which transport the viewer into the hidden heart of the Universe

 - Exploration of the human nature and mankind’s place in the macrocosm

 - Signature lenticular printing method creating an illusion of depth

-- Complex relationship between colour and depth of filed, light and darkness
+- Complex relationship between colour and depth of field, light and darkness

 South Korean artist SungYong Hong began his creative journey as a photographer, but his keen interest in visual arts soon led him to study optics, computer science, and various printing methods.
 The perfect blend of artistic sensibility and technical inventiveness in his works invites comparisons with Op art — a visual art style that originated in the USA in the 1960s.
 Such influential Op artists as Victor Vasarely, Josef Albers, and Bridget Riley introduced new ways of treating materials and working with two-dimensional images.
 Following closely in their steps, SungYong Hong employs cutting edge technology to explore human nature and our place in the macrocosm.